paol-imi/carscore_web/docs/02 - Terraform cloud.md

 # Set up Terraform Cloud

-## Create an Org on terrafor cloud
+## Create an Organization on terraform cloud

 ## Create workspace on Terraform cloud